-Price Responsive Demand, or PRD, in the capacity market is capacity based on a firm commitment to reduce load in response to a defined level of real-time energy prices.
+Price Responsive Demand, or PRD, in the capacity market is capacity based on a firm commitment to reduce load in response to a defined level of realtime energy prices.
 A PRD offer is a commitment to reduce energy usage by a defined amount in response to real time energy prices during the delivery year.
 A PRD offer includes MW quantities that the seller will reduce at defined capacity market reservation prices (\$/MW-day).
 PRD offers change the shape of the VRR Curves used in the capacity market auctions.

 PRD is provided by a PJM member that represents retail customers that have the ability to reduce load in response to price.
-In order to be eligible as PRD, the End Use Customer load must be served under a dynamic retail rate or contractual arrangement linked to, or based upon, a PJM realtime LMP trigger at a substation as electrically close as practical to the applicable load.
-End Use Customer loads identified may not sell any other form of demand side management in PJM markets.
+In order to be eligible as PRD, the End Use Customer load must be served under a dynamic retail rate or contractual arrangement linked to, or based upon, a PJM real-time LMP trigger at a substation as electrically close as practical to the applicable load.